Time-dependent relaxed magnetohydrodynamics -- inclusion of cross helicity constraint using phase-space action: Ideal MHD (IMHD) constraints and invariants and the relaxation concept

 Even ignoring the anisotropy created by the strong confining magnetic field, we could perhaps discern the existence of four relaxation timescales, an electromagnetic (or Alfv\'en) timescale $\tau^{\rm EM}_{\rm Rx}$, a thermal equilibration timescale $\tau^{\rm T}_{\rm Rx}$, a turbulent dynamo \cite{Squire_Bhattacharjee_2016,Moffatt_2014,Yokoi_2013} decay timescale $\tau^{\rm T}_{\rm dyn}$ and an electrostatic potential equilibration timescale.
 Except perhaps for the latter two effects (which are relevant to the discussion in Sec.~\ref{sec:IOhm}) we are not concerned with timescales in this paper, but assume simply there is an upper bound, $\tau_{\rm Rx}$, beyond which our relaxation theory becomes applicable.

 A serious discussion of the complex physics of relaxation mechanisms is beyond the scope of this paper.
 Instead we define what we mean by relaxation formalistically, as a generalization of the postulate of Taylor \cite{Taylor_86} that a relaxed steady state can be found by minimizing (``relaxing'') an energy functional, subject to the constraint that only the most macroscopically robust, global invariant of IMHD, the magnetic helicity, survives for $t \gtrsim \tau_{\rm Rx}$.
+This allows the frozen-in flux constraint \cite{Newcomb_58} to be broken so that topological changes in the magnetic-field-line flow can occur when energetically favorable, allowing the formation of magnetic islands and chaotic regions.

 While seemingly over simplistic, Taylor's approach was found to be remarkably effective for describing experimental results from a very turbulent toroidal magnetic confinement experiment, Zeta.